plippe/blog/_posts/2018-11-01-taming-cats-validation.md

     Left(NonEmptyList.fromList(List(NotFromCountry))
 ```

 Once validated, `Either`s should be composed.
-The result should contain all the values in `Right`, or at least one error in `Left`.
+The result should contain all the values in `Right` or at least one error in `Left`.

 ```scala
 def tuple3[A, B, C](